Suor/django-cacheops/README.rst

 6. Doesn't work with RawQuerySet.
 7. Conditions on subqueries don't affect invalidation.
 8. Doesn't work right with multi-table inheritance.
-9. Aggregates is not implemented yet.
+9. Aggregates are not implemented yet.

 Here 1, 2, 3, 5 are part of design compromise, trying to solve them will make things complicated and slow.
 7 can be implemented if needed, but it's